urql-graphql/urql/docs/comparison.md

 | Vue Bindings                   | ✅             | 🟡 `vue-apollo`     | 🟡 `vue-relay`     |
 | Angular Bindings               | 🛑             | 🟡 `apollo-angular` | 🟡 `relay-angular` |
 | Initial Data on mount          | ✅             | ✅                  | ✅                 |

-Interestingly all three libraries heavily support React as they were all started from the React community outwards, but Apollo and Vue benefit from community bindings for different frameworks a lot. `urql`'s community is still growing and while that means it won't see large projects as Apollo's `vue-apollo` in the short term, we're aiming for first-party support for these bindings.

-This is a common criticism that we hear about `urql`, and it's true that our community isn't as extensive, but we attempt to lean on good and well funded maintenance at Formidable, active investment, and good documentation.
-So you may have to evaluate whether you can get any questions answered quickly enough on [GitHub Discussions](https://github.com/FormidableLabs/urql/discussions) for instance.

 ### Caching and State